Meaning and Definition

 Higher Interest Rates

-For those investors who believe that interest rates will decline in future, inverse floaters give them the opportunity to earn higher interest rates.
+For those investors who believe that interest rates will decline in the future, inverse floaters give them the opportunity to earn higher interest rates.
 This can also prove to be a diversification opportunity for any portfolio.

 Inverse floaters can also act as a tool for investors who wants to hedge against the risk of falling interest rates.
 If an investor has invested in regular bonds, and if the interest rate falls, then they will receive lower returns than expected.
 In this scenario, it is extremely helpful to have inverse floaters in the portfolio as it gives higher returns when interest rates fall.